PyPSA/pypsa-eur/doc/supply_demand.rst

 Oil-based products demand
 ========================
 Naphtha is used as a feedstock in the chemicals industry (see :ref:`Chemicals Industry`).
 Furthermore, kerosene is used as transport fuel in the aviation sector (see :ref:`Aviation`).
 Non-electrified agriculture machinery also consumes gasoline.
-Land transport [(see :ref:`Land transport`)  that is not electrified or converted into using H2-fuel cells also consumes oil-based products.
+Land transport [(see :ref:`Land transport`)  that is not electrified or converted into using H $_2$-fuel cells also consumes oil-based products.
 While there is regional distribution of demand, the carrier is copperplated in the model, which means that transport costs and constraints are neglected.

 .. _Oil-based products supply:

 Oil-based products supply
 ========================
-Oil-based products can be either of fossil origin or synthetically produced by combining H2 (see :ref:`Hydrogen supply`) and captured CO$_2$ (see :ref:`Carbon dioxide capture, usage and sequestration (CCU/S)`) in Fischer-Tropsch plants
+Oil-based products can be either of fossil origin or synthetically produced by combining H $_2$ (see :ref:`Hydrogen supply`) and captured CO $_2$ (see :ref:`Carbon dioxide capture, usage and sequestration (CCU/S)`) in Fischer-Tropsch plants

 $$
 𝑛CO+(2𝑛+1)H_2 → C_{n}H_{2n + 2}  +𝑛H_2O